Arab Spring

 A power struggle continued after the immediate response to the Arab Spring.
 While leadership changed and regimes were held accountable, power vacuums opened across the Arab world.
 Ultimately, it resulted in a contentious battle between a consolidation of power by religious elites and the growing support for democracy in many Muslim-majority states.
 The early hopes that these popular movements would end corruption, increase political participation, and bring about greater economic equity quickly collapsed in the wake of the counter-revolutionary moves by foreign state actors in Yemen, the regional and international military interventions in Bahrain and Yemen, and the destructive civil wars in Syria, Iraq, Libya, and Yemen.
 Some referred to the succeeding and still ongoing conflicts as the Arab Winter.

 A new wave of protests began in 2018 which led to the resignation of prime ministers Haider al-Abadi of Iraq in 2018 and Saad Hariri of Lebanon in 2020, and the overthrow of presidents Omar al-Bashir of Sudan and Abdelaziz Bouteflika of Algeria in 2019.
-Sometimes called the Second Arab Spring, these events showed how the conditions that started the Arab Spring have not faded and political movements against authoritarianism and exploitation are still ongoing.
+Sometimes called the "Second Arab Spring", these events showed how the conditions that started the Arab Spring have not faded and political movements against authoritarianism and exploitation remain ongoing.
 Continued protest movements in Algeria, Sudan, Iraq, Lebanon, Egypt, and Syria have been seen as a continuation of the Arab Spring.

-As of 2025, multiple conflicts are still continuing which might be seen as originating in the Arab Spring.
-A major shift in the Syrian Civil War occurred in December 2024 when a rebel offensive led to the fall of the Assad regime, after over a decade of warfare.
+As of 2025, multiple conflicts are still continuing, which some have considered as originating from the Arab Spring.
+A major shift in the Syrian civil war occurred in December 2024, when a rebel offensive led to the fall of the Assad regime after over a decade of warfare.
 In Libya, a major civil war concluded, with foreign powers intervening.
 In Yemen, a civil war continues to affect the country.